 There are so many uncomplicated and easy ways to play outside.
 By taking children outside we give them a chance to connect with nature.
 Starting a love of the outdoors from a young age is the best way to protect the future of our environment and is a great way to embrace a childhood with less toys – more play.

-My name is Jen and I share everything that lands on our kitchen counter on my blog, Kitchen Counter Chronicles.
+Hi, my name is Jen and I am an eco-living and outdoor play advocate who writes the blog Kitchen Counter Chronicles.
+We are trying our best to raise our children to have an appreciation and understanding of the world around them.
 Come by and learn how we are greening our lives, what we are crafting cooking and creating.